The National Youth Orchestra

 The National Youth Orchestra (NYO), formerly the National Youth Orchestra of Great Britain, is the national youth orchestra of the United Kingdom, consisting of 164 members of ages 13 to 19 years.
 Auditions take place in the autumn each year at various locations in the country.
-The minimum standard needed to audition is ABRSM / Trinity Guildhall / London College of Music Grade 8 Distinction, though it is not necessary to have taken any examinations.
+The minimum standard needed to audition is ABRSM / Trinity Guildhall / London College of Music Grade 8, though it is not necessary to have taken any examinations.

-NYO organization and past conductors
+NYO organisation and past conductors

 Ruth Railton (later Dame Ruth King) founded the National Youth Orchestra in 1948.
 Subsequent NYO directors have included Ivey Dickson (1966-1984), Derek Bourgeois (1984–1993), Jill White (1993–2002), and Jonathan Vaughan (2002–2007).
-Sarah Alexander was named the NYO's director in 2007 and is now titled Chief Executive & Artistic Director.
+Sarah Alexander was named the NYO's director in 2007 and is now titled CEO & Creative Director.

 Each course is directed by a distinguished conductor.
 Walter Susskind was a founder conductor of the NYO and was the main conductor on several courses, well into the 1950s.
 Later in the NYO's history, Christopher Seaman was the main conductor on a number of courses.
-Other conductors who have worked with the NYO have included Vladimir Jurowski, Marin Alsop, Jiří Bělohlávek, Pierre Boulez, Sir Adrian Boult, Sir Malcolm Sargent, Semyon Bychkov, Paul Daniel, Sir Andrew Davis, Sir Colin Davis, Sir Mark Elder, Iván Fischer, Edward Gardner, Antonio Pappano, Hugo Rignold, Andrew Litton, Keith Lockhart, Sir Roger Norrington, Tadaaki Otaka, Geoffrey Paterson, Sir Simon Rattle and Mstislav Rostropovich.
+Other conductors who have worked with the NYO have included Vladimir Jurowski, Marin Alsop, Jiří Bělohlávek, Pierre Boulez, Sir Adrian Boult, Sir Malcolm Sargent, Semyon Bychkov, Paul Daniel, Sir Andrew Davis, Sir Colin Davis, Sir Mark Elder, Iván Fischer, Edward Gardner, Antonio Pappano, Hugo Rignold, Andrew Litton, Keith Lockhart, Sir Roger Norrington, Tadaaki Otaka, Geoffrey Paterson, Sir Simon Rattle, Mstislav Rostropovich and Dalia Stasevska.

 In October 2025, the NYO announced the appointment of Alpesh Chauhan as its new principal conductor and musical advisor.